 If a dog has had inflammatory bowel disease, it can easily come back or may never fully go away, but it can usually be managed so the dog can live a normal life.
 Most dogs live a long and relatively rich life after being treated for inflammatory bowel disease.
 They should be treated early though to ensure their health doesn't decline so much that an individual bout of dehydration, weight loss, nutrient deficiency, or infection kills them or causes permanent damage.
 You also need to know the cause in case there is an underlying condition that needs to be treated, such as an infection of some kind.

 For mild cases, and/or ones that seem to be caused by food allergies, the vet may start the dog on a special diet as the only treatment.
-They may recommend a certain store bought or homemade dog food.
-The best dog food for inflammatory bowel disease will be part a hypoallergenic, low-reside, or a high-fiber diet.
+They may recommend a certain store-bought or homemade dog food.
+The best dog food for inflammatory bowel disease will be part of a hypoallergenic, low-reside, or a high-fiber diet.
 It may take eight to twelve weeks to see results.

 Sometimes anti-inflammatory drugs are given, but vets try to limit their use because they have considerable side effects which can exacerbate symptoms of the disease, such as diarrhea, or cause ulcers, kidney disease, liver disease, or death.